+·

+Dollars \$11,325

-Dollars \$11,325 Cases 22
+Cases 22

-V. Development Permits in the Public Right of Way, City Owned and Managed Property, and Inspections processing associated with Title 11 allowed for accurate tracking of these cases in 2015.
-The table below includes data on all other reviews of residential and commercial development projects by Parks Urban Forestry Tree Inspectors in 2014 and 2015.
+V. Development Permits in the Public Right of Way, City Owned and Managed Property, and Inspections includes data on all other reviews of residential and commercial development projects by Parks Urban Forestry Tree Inspectors in 2014 and 2015.